JonasAlfredsson/docker-kea/README.md

 - [`jonasal/kea-dhcp4:<version>`][12]
 - [`jonasal/kea-dhcp6:<version>`][13]
 - [`jonasal/kea-ctrl-agent:<version>`][14]

+> Just append `-alpine` to the tags above to get the Alpine image.

 It is possible to define how strict you want to lock down the version so `2`, `2.1` or `2.1.7` all work and the less specific tags will move to point to the